 Chamber Position on 2020 General Election Ballot Measures

 With election day upon us, the Greater Sioux Falls Chamber of Commerce would like to encourage all of our members to get out and vote absentee or in-person on November 3rd.
-As a Chamber, we believe a politically engaged community creates a strong community and we look forward to seeing you at the polls.
+As a Chamber, we believe a politically engaged community creates a strong community.